-Ayia Napa has 14 Blue Flag beaches spooling the 8-kilometre coastline.
+Ayia Napa has 14 Blue Flag beaches dotted along its eight-kilometre coastline.
 For a peaceful, family spot there’s Sandy Beach, where the sand shelves gently into the sea.
 If you like your watersports, Makronissos Beach will see you right for banana boats and jet-skiing.
 And if you want somewhere really quiet, head for the harbour – so long as you’re happy to dive off from rocks as there isn’t a beach here.

 At night, Ayia Napa really shows its true colours.
 The main square is the hotspot for upscale café bars and blingy cocktail places where 2-for-1 drinks are the norm.
 Music here moves from traditional Cypriot to garage, dance and R ’n’ B. Then the clubs take over to keep the hardcore hedonists dancing ’til 4am.